 Last year, global GDP grew by 3.7%.
 This was driven by emerging economies, with growth over 5% in China, India and Indonesia.
 Although the global economy is getting more energy efficient, energy consumption rose by 2.9% in 2018.
 Renewable energy1 grew at the highest rate since 2010 at 7.2%, but is still less than 12% of the energy system.
 Most energy demand growth was met by fossil fuels, which increased global emissions by 2%.
 This is the fastest rise in emissions since 2011.

 The carbon intensity of the global economy fell by 1.6% in 2018.
 This is less than half of the decarbonisation rate witnessed in 2015 (of 3.3%) when over 190 governments committed to the Paris Agreement.
 At this rate countries won’t even achieve their own national targets (NDCs) let alone the much more ambitious global goal in that Agreement.
 We estimate that the average decarbonisation rate needed to meet the NDCs for the G20 economies is 3% per year to 2030.

-A decarbonisation rate of 7.5% per year is required to give a two thirds probability of limiting warming to two degrees.
+A decarbonisation rate of 7.5% per year is required to give a two thirds probability of limiting warming to two degrees, while a rate of 11.3% is needed to keep warming to 1.5 degrees.
 For comparison, France decarbonised at 4% per year during the switch to nuclear power in the 1980’s, and the US decarbonised at 3% per year in the shale gas revolution.